 - purchasing a domain name for your company website

 - advertising on Facebook and Google or in the local paper

 - paying the fees to incorporate or set up an LLC in your state

 If you are going to incur a lot of startup costs, it is important to thoroughly consult IRS Publication 535 to understand some of the special rules applied to different kinds of startup costs and very large amounts.

 If you print anything for your business, the cost of the paper and ink count as tax deductions.
 If you mail what you printed, so does the cost of the postage.

 You can deduct the portion of expenses from using your car for business.
-You can calculate the value of gasoline and car depreciation, or use the standard mileage rate published by the IRS.

 If you fly on a plane, stay overnight in a hotel, or eat a meal on a business trip, these expenses are deductions.
 The IRS is strict about what counts.